andreas-mausch/grafana-prometheus-loki-alertmanager-setup/README.md

 Grafana is accessible at [http://localhost:3000](http://localhost:3000)
 The first time login credentials are **admin/admin**.

+# Grafana dashboard

+I've set up a custom Grafana dashboard which shows the memory usage of all docker services and the latest log entries with *warning* or *error*.

+You can find it's configuration in the [grafana/](grafana/) folder.

+To see all the logs, you can select the *Explore* menu item, make sure *Code* is selected from Builder/Code and enter the query string `{host=~".+"}`.

+This should give you all the logs, including info level logging.

 # Links

 After starting the services, these URLs become available: